microhum/Chart_CLI/README.md

 | More Statistics                    |  ⛔  |

 > [!NOTE]
-> These are current features of `Chart CLI`, It can be change or add more in the futures.
+> These are current features of `Chart CLI`, It can be support more in the futures.

 ### Usage [⚙️](https://emojipedia.org/gear)